 An alternator or voltage regulator that is faulty are also common causes.
 Wiring could also be an issue if the wiring that is connecting the alternator to the powertrain control module could be faulty or defective.

 One or more charging system grounds that are operating improperly could be the cause as well.
 In rare cases, the powertrain control module could be faulty.

 Symptoms of the P0562 code include the inability to shift properly, lower fuel efficiency, the battery dying at idle and illumination of the check engine light, battery light or malfunction indicator light.
 There are also cases where no noticeable symptoms will appear.

 A mechanic will begin diagnosing the vehicle by using an OBD-II scanner.
+Here's a great one we use everyday.
 This is used to check if any other codes are stored that could affect the charging system.
 When this is done, they will follow strict methodology to work through and find all of the potential causes for the code’s storage.

 If a problem such as a poor charging system ground is found it will be fixed, the code will be cleared and it will be tested again to make sure that the correct problem has been found and repaired.

 One of the most common mistakes associated with addressing the P0562 code is to rush through the diagnosis, which could lead to a misdiagnosis of the problem.
 It is a common assumption that the issue is related to a dead battery or problems with the starter.